-Fellowship in the College is extended by invitations only, given to dentists who have made significant contributions to the profession and their community and completed a thorough peer review process.
+Fellowship in the College is extended by invitations only, given Her winning invention "Circularly Polarised Wearable Textile Antenna for Global Positioning System (GPS) Application" is aimed to dentists who have made significant contributions to the to be implemented for on-body communication for a wearable profession and their community and completed a thorough peer tracking application by integrating the textile antenna as part review process. of clothing.